kyriakos-papadopoulos/Projects/README.md

 Author: Kyriakos Papadopoulos

 ### Introduction
-This my private repository that contains my daily exercises and projects completed during the [Name of the Bootcamp] on **GitLab**.
-Each folder represents a day or module in the bootcamp, and inside you'll find the exercises along with my code solutions and notes.
+This my personal repository where i publish my Data Science projects.
+The projects in this repository are meant to showcase my progress through my Data Science journey.
+For more information about me, feel free look at my LinkedIn page.

 ### Repository Structure
 This repository is organized as follows:

-- `Folder1/`: Exercises for Module 1 (Python for Data Science)
+- README.md
-- `Folder2/`: Exercises for Module 2 (Databases & SQL)
+- .gitignore.txt
-- `Folder3/`: Exercises for Module 3 (Exploratory Data Analysis)
+- `Project1/`: none yet :(
-- `...` (and so on)
+-

 ### How to Navigate
-- For each module, navigate to the corresponding folder.
+- Each project is organised within its pwn folder.
-- Inside each module's folder, you will find the daily exercises and my solutions.
+- Inside each project's folder you will find the project's documentation and data.

 ### Technologies Used
 - **Python**: For scripting and running data analysis tasks.